ProtonLights/design/overview.md

     - Multiple outputs to one channel.
     - Splitting sequences that overlap.
     - Deleting DMX data unintentionally.
-  - Use simple and easily understood storage format for files.
+  - Use simple, well-documented storage format for files.
 - Most work can be done offline.